siyasathaye/power-outage-analysis/README.md

 ></iframe>

 ### Grouped Table
 The table below summarizes outage duration statistics by cause category.
-Severe weather stands out as both **the most frequent cause of major outages** and one of the causes with a **higher median duration**, indicating that weather-driven outages are not only common but also relatively long-lasting.
+Severe weather stands out as both **the most frequent cause of outages** and one of the causes with a **higher median duration**, indicating that weather-driven outages are not only common but also relatively long-lasting.

 | CAUSE.CATEGORY                |     mean |   median |   count |
 |:------------------------------|---------:|---------:|--------:|